 Sub-phase Scope DITP/OMS (Open): Establishment of a system to integrate SCADA, water quality, flow, and related data for management reporting and analysis.
 SCADA incorporation to Process Book is ongoing.
 Data warehouse completed in FY10.
 GIS/TV Inspection (Completed): Conversion of GIS from UNIX to NT based on vendor software changes was completed.
 Also, completed recommendations from a TV Inspection Benchmarking Project by purchasing new software to improve data and operational efficiencies.
 New business requirements, including expansion of GeoXH handhelds to collect information on manhole inspections and its incorporation into GIS, are being handled under the CEB.
 Consolidated under IT Continuity.
-GIS Projects & Enhancements (Open): Project will consist of Hardware, Installations, Software, Customizations and Technical Support of Geographical Information Systems.
-Project began in FY09 Q2 and will continue through FY13.
-MIS Strategic Planning Implementation (Open): Project will consist of consultant services, hardware, storage, technical support and strategic projects.
 MIS Licensing (Complete): Funding for Microsoft Licensing Suite of products - Office Professional 2003 was completed.
 Remaining funds were used for MS VISTA and Office Professional 2007 Test Licenses.
 Lawson Conversion (Complete): Original funding of \$600,000.
 The remainder of funding came from Phase V projects where bids were awarded at a lower than anticipated cost.
 The project includes funding for new OS, server replacements and application environment (new servers were procured for Chelsea (production) and Deer Island (disaster recovery/test/development) in FY08).
 Application Environment upgrade was completed in FY08.
 The application software upgrade, including technical support and professional services was successfully completed in Q4 FY10.
 Cyber Security (Complete): Funding for Development Contract executed in December 2007 for Internet Data Protection 24X7 Monitoring costs.
 Cyber Security Monitoring continues to provide multiple layers of protection against internal and external threats to our networks and systems.
 Updates to software and hardware completed.
+Laboratory (Open): Implementation of software improvements to stay current with industry Instrument Data standards, meet ongoing business needs and to re-establish vendor support.
+Included are Management a Chromatography Data Management Server and a more global instrument data management system.
+This solution could include a server-based approach to managing instrument data and interfacing with LIMS.
+Regulation requires laboratory testing and data archiving.
+The project will be started after the new Laboratory Information Management System (LIMS) has been implemented which is scheduled for FY13.
 Original SAN (Complete): The original amount of \$680,004 funded from Phase II project.
 Funding will be used for Hardware, Software and Technical Support.
-This project provides increased data storage with high availability, centralized storage management and more energy-efficient operations Cyber Security (Open): Next phase of Cyber Security to provide new appliances, software upgrades, and hardware replacement in addition to the 24 hour 7 day/week monitoring to outfit the 2 nd MIS Data Center.
-This project started in FY12 and will continue through FY15.
-Lawson System Upgrade (Open): Next phase of Lawson hardware, environment, and application replacement or upgrades.
-This project is expected to start in FY13.
-Laboratory Information Mgmt System (LIMS) (Open): The system is used by MWRA for processing water and wastewater related samplings intended to demonstrate compliance with state and federal regulations.
-Hardware replacements and enhancements to the system based on current useful life.
-Pre-Treatment Information Mgmt System (PIMS) (Open): The system is used by the MWRA to monitor the pretreatment program pursuant to MWRA's NPDES permit and EPA regulations.
-Hardware replacements and enhancements to the system based on current useful life.
-Document Control System Software Application Replacement (Open): The Document Control Application is used to track, manage and retrieve the latest and best engineering document information (drawings, specs, submittals, etc.) on MWRA infrastructure assets.
-The information from the application is used for field maintenance, repair, engineering, construction, litigation, etc.
+This project provides increased data storage with high availability, centralized storage management and more energy-efficient operations Document Control (Open): The Document Control Application is used to track, manage and retrieve the System Software latest and best engineering document information (drawings, specs, submittals, etc.) on Application MWRA infrastructure assets.
+The information from the application is used for field Replacement maintenance, repair, engineering, construction, litigation, etc.